Searching ...

 The area’s original inhabitants were the Catawba and Cherokee peoples.
 German, Dutch, English, and Scots-Irish settlers moved into the area in the mid-1700s.
 The resulting tension caused two forts to be built at the conjunction of the Catawba and South Fork Rivers, but no skirmishes were fought.

-Early settlers had struggled with farming but found the corn could thrive in Gaston County.
+Early settlers struggled with farming but found corn could thrive in Gaston County.
 By 1870, Gaston County had a reputation as the “Banner Corn Whiskey County of Carolina.”
 There were 48 licensed distilleries.

 In addition to textile manufacturing, local mines provided essential minerals and ore, such as sulfur, tin, and iron.
 Several iron furnaces were built around Mount Holly, Bessemer City, and High Shoals.